Nikhil0905/Elevate-Labs-Internship/Task2/report.md

 Date: 24th June, 2025

 **Task Objective:**
-Analyze a suspicious email and identify indicators of phishing using header analysis and content inspection.
+Analyze a suspicious email and identify phishing indicators using header analysis and content inspection.

 ---